 ECSS-E-ST-20-08_0090057

-The thickness boundaries, including manufacturing and repair tolerances, shall be defined by means of analysis or test.
+The thickness boundaries, including manufacturing and repair tolerances, shall be specified by means of analysis or test.

 ECSS-E-ST-20-08_0090058

 The boundary requirements on minimum and maximum thickness, in conformance with requirement 5.3.3.12a, shall be guaranteed by a controlled application process demonstrated on separate samples.